Kendal

 Ever since Appleby, the old county town, was burned by the Scots in the fourteenth century, Kendal has been the largest place in Westmorland.

-The first stage coach from London to Kendal began running twice a week in 1763 and was pulled by six horses.
+The first stagecoach from London to Kendal began running twice a week in 1763 and was pulled by six horses.

 Kendal is largely built of traditional grey limestone and is known locally as the ‘Auld Grey Town’.